Finding the Right Community for Your Small Business

 Problems were solved faster

-Opportunities were created through collaboration
+Opportunities arose through collaboration

-Long-lasting friendships were formed
+Long-lasting friendships developed

-Not all communities are created equal and this is where many business owners get stuck.
+Not all communities are created equal.
+This is where many business owners get stuck.
+In this episode, I break down:

 The difference between free and paid communities